sushiag/shiatomaro/README.md

 - 👋 Hi, I’m Trishia!
-I prefer to be called shia or trish!
+I prefer to be called shia
 - 👀 I’m interested in learning about everything
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and a.i
 - 💞️ I’m looking to collaborate on projects related to management and support
 - 📫 How to reach me? officialtrishiagavile@gmail.com